Interview with Paul Merrill about the History of the IP&T Department

 Although the department has not produced a lot of graduates who work in the public schools, we have produced graduates who have had a great impact on the University and the Church.
 Many of our graduates work in the MTC, the Church Office building, and on campus.
 The previous Director of BYU Independent Study was a graduate of our program.
 The Center for Teaching and Learning hires many of our graduates and current students.
 The previous director of the Center was one of our faculty members.
 Several of our graduates serve as faculty in other departments on campus.
 Our graduates also serve on the faculty at many Universities around the country.

 We were able to find a good publisher to produce and market the book.
-The book sold well and were later asked to produce two other editions.
+The book sold well and we were later asked to produce two other editions.
 Writing another edition turned out to be almost as much work as producing the first edition.
 Since technology changes so rapidly, many of the chapters had to be totally rewritten.
 Some chapters were dropped completely and others added.
-I also learned that to accomplish such a difficult task required that one focus on completing one subtask at a time.
-It is like the old saying, the only way to eat an elephant is one bite at a time.
+I also learned that to accomplish such a difficult task required that one focus on completing one sub-task at a time.
+It is like the old saying, "the only way to eat an elephant is one bite at a time."